This post may contain affiliate links.

-We had time to have breakfast at our Premier Inn in Crawley, near London Gatwick ( which at under 5 UKP each was a real bargain, you’d barely get a couple of coffees for that in the UK usually) before driving to Stanstead, just north of London.
+We had time to have breakfast at our Premier Inn in Crawley, near London Gatwick (which at under 5 UKP each was a real bargain, you’d barely get a couple of coffees for that in the UK usually) before driving to Stansted, just north of London.

 We dropped off the car at Sixt, no sweat, no bother, no checks, because we’d reduced our excess to zero.
 After 2 bad experiences using 3rd party excess insurance recently we’d highly recommend you do this.

-Stanstead is – not our favourite.
-It’s generally clean, modern and staff are usually friendly, but there’s nowhere to sit, no power points for charging and some of the toilets were off the scale disgusting.
+Stansted is not our favourite.
+It’s generally clean, modern and staff are usually friendly, but there’s nowhere to sit, no power points for charging, and some of the toilets were off the scale disgusting.
 It’s not a great place to spend a day.

 We’d spent a few days, over a month ago, figuring out how best and cheapest to get to Nepal from London.
-We had flights booked on Pegasus, a budget airline, from Stanstead to Istanbul and from Istanbul to Dubai.
+We had flights booked on Pegasus, a budget airline, from Stansted to Istanbul and from Istanbul to Dubai.
 We then had a couple of days in Dubai before our Dubai to Kathmandu flight in the relative luxury of Etihad.

 Finding Out Our Airline Tickets, and Our GoToGate Booking, Had Been Cancelled

 After handing our passports to check-in guy on the Pegasus desk, we could see something was wrong.
 Check-in guys don’t normally disappear out the back with your passports.